imranhasan22/handbook_imran/java.md

 ## `final`
 - class can't be inherited
 - method can't be overriden
+- variable can be inherited but can't modifyable
 # Interface
 It defines a set of methods that a class must implement.
 It allows for a form of abstraction, enabling the seperation of what a class can do from how it does it.